|Port Clinton, OH|

 In 1843, Stephen Pleasonton, who was in charge of the country's lighthouse, also recommended the lighthouse be discontinued as “not more than one or two vessels enter the port in the course of a year.”
 Reports like this started an on-going debate over the usefulness of the lighthouse, but it remained active for several years.
 In 1846, six new oil lamps were placed in the lantern room.
 By 1854, this number had been reduced to four, and in 1855 a sixth-order lens was installed.

 George O. Momeny was appointed keeper in 1853 on the recommendation of General J.A.
 Jones and others of the Democratic Party.
-Momeny resigned after six years and was honorably discharged from his duties.
+After six years of service, Momeny resigned and was honorably discharged from his duties.

 The Lighthouse Board discontinued the light in 1859, but then had it reactivated on August 1, 1864, with Leander Porter as the keeper.
 In 1870, the old Port Clinton Lighthouse was discontinued for good, and the lantern room was removed from the stone tower.